mycotek/Proposal/README.md

 5. A script that runs all the other scripts (main.sh)

 More detail on the scripts can be found in project_documentation.md

+# Work in progress

+* The overall process does not select for specific kinds of genes.
+It was mostly to gain familiarity with the general use of the tools.
+In the future, the search would be able to look for particular gene regions.
+* The output tree is also not cleaned up.
+This will have to happen for a future version of this workflow.